juliophilippus25/vehicle-wash-system/README.md

 - Database configuration in .env
 - Run the command in the terminal "php artisan migrate"
 - Run the command in the terminal "php artisan db:seed"
+- Check .\database\seeders\UsersTableSeeder.php for username and password admin
 - Enjoy!

 ## Made with Laravel